 - Physical defects – Although uncommon, abnormalities of the mouth, anus, skull, and heart can be causes.
 Pectus excavatum (Pigeon Chest), cleft pallet, or any issue they are born with should be identified.

 - Birth weight – Kittens have a normal birth weight of 100 ± 10 g (3.5 ± 0.35 oz).
 Kittens with a birth weight of less than 90 g (3.2 oz) have poor survival rates.
 The normal puppy birth weight varies with breed.
 For example, Pomeranian birth weights are about 120 g (4.2 oz), and Great Danes weigh about 625 g (22 oz).
-While pups and kittens may lose a small amount of weight (< 10%) during the first 24 hours of life, weight gain should be steady after that.
-Pups should gain 10% of birth weight daily for 3 weeks, while kittens should gain 7 to 10 g (0.25 to 0.35 oz) a day.
-Babies that are 25% smaller than siblings have a 50% chance of issues in the first 3 weeks.
+While pups and kittens may lose a small amount of weight (< 10 percent) during the first 24 hours of life, weight gain should be steady after that.
+Pups should gain 10 percent of birth weight daily for three weeks, while kittens should gain seven to 10g (0.25 to 0.35 oz) a day.
+Babies that are 25 percent smaller than siblings have a 50 percent chance of issues in the first three weeks.

 - Neonatal autoimmune hemolytic anemia – Cats have two main blood types, A and B. Some kittens' blood types do not match the queen's blood type.
 Kittens with type A blood that ingest colostrum while nursing from a queen with type B blood absorb antibodies that destroy their red blood cells, which leads to severe illness or death.

 - Infectious agents